neizsche/Dotnet-Interview-Preperation/REST.md

 | `DELETE` | Yes         | No    | Remove resource                | `DELETE /users/123`  |
 | `PATCH`  | No*         | No    | Partial update                 | `PATCH /users/123`   |

+Idempotent methods - can called multiple times with same input and it produce same result.
+Safe methods - doesn't modify the resource in server side.

 ---

 ### **4. HTTP Status Codes**